-- 1. Requests the Council to continue to develop guidance for States on the application of market-based measures aimed at reducing or limiting the environmental impact of aircraft engine emissions, particularly with respect to mitigating the impact of aviation on climate change; and to develop concrete proposals and provide advice as soon as possible to the Conference of the Parties to the UNFCCC; - 2.
-Encourages States and the Council, taking into account the interests of all parties concerned, to evaluate the costs and benefits of the various measures with the goal of addressing aircraft engine emissions in the most cost-effective manner and to adopt actions consistent with the framework outlined below, with States striving to take action in a consistent manner to both domestic and international aviation emissions:
+- 1. Requests the Council to continue to develop guidance for Contracting States on the application of market-based measures aimed at reducing or limiting the environmental impact of aircraft engine emissions, particularly with respect to mitigating the impact of aviation on climate change; and to develop concrete proposals and provide advice as soon as possible to the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC); - 2.
+Encourages Contracting States and the Council, taking into account the interests of all parties concerned, including potential impacts on the developing world, to evaluate the costs and benefits of the various measures, including existing measures, with the goal of addressing aircraft engine emissions in the most cost-effective manner and to adopt actions consistent with the framework outlined below, with Contracting States striving to take action in a consistent manner to both domestic and international aviation emissions: